jhackett1/utopia/content/pages/index.markdown

   and conveniently located in central London.
 The nearest tube station is St.
   James Park.
 registerInfo: >-
   We'll be welcoming 250 fast streamers on each day.
-You'll be able to claim tickets starting Thursday 29th November right here.
+You can book your place now, on our website.
 ---